Diwasdrpm/Shell_Scripting/minor_1/README.md

 # Shell-Scripting
-This is a Program which drives all the basis linux commands and also the three cryptography algorithms -->AES
+This is a Program which drives all the basis linux commands and also one of the cryptography algorithms -->RSA
--->DES
--->RSA